 As a Nia Black Belt, Yoga Teacher ERYT 500, YACEP, NASM Certified Private Trainer, MELT Instructor and Plant Based Nutrition Coach, I offer a unique and integrative approach to health and wellness.
 My work is supported by a belief that we all have an innate capacity to heal, find wholeness, and balanced health.
 When we live in harmony with our true nature we naturally increase our vitality.
 Through blending eastern and western disciplines, I create an environment where one can cultivate deep connections with themselves and find more aliveness, joy and meaning.
 Over the past 27 years, I have taught at the University level, led workshops, traveled nationally and internationally to deliver classes, seminars, retreats and week-long trainings.Through holistic modalities, my desire is to inspire people of all ages to move in their bodies playfully, lovingly and with awareness.
 I enjoy helping people reduce stress, feel more balanced, improve their well-being, and live more mindfully.

 “What do you want your health for?”
 I have worked both in conventional and integrative healthcare settings and found yoga and nutrition to be crucial practices to achieving your answer.
 It is my mission to make a structurally sound yoga practice and nutrient-dense diet more accessible.
-I carry a Master of Science (MSc) in Integrative Medicine Research and have worked in health research, as a Nutritionist and experienced Registered Yoga Teacher for over 10 years at the NIH, OHSU, and other health centers internationally, including as a Peace Corps Health Volunteer in Perú.
+I am an Experienced Registered Yoga Teacher-500 (E-RYT 500), Nutritional Therapy Practitioner (NTP), and carry a Master of Science (MSc) in Integrative Medicine Research.
+I have worked as a yoga instructor, nutritionist, and health researcher for over 10 years at the NIH, OHSU, and other health centers locally and internationally, including as a Peace Corps Health Volunteer in Perú.
 I studied Kripalu and traditional Hatha yoga in the US and India and have advanced training in yoga therapy, kinesiology, and ergonomics.
 I lead an evidence-informed practice: I love melding science with the philosophy of being, and personalizing the experience to the individual.
+Every class I lead will feature a different topic to help grow your personal practice or sadhana.

 After years providing manual therapy to hospice patients – my body started to wear out.
 I took some time off to study Yin Yoga, which helped soothe all the tendinitis and repetitive stress I accumulated in my body after years of hospice work.
 I’ve completed certification programs in Structural Yoga Therapy, Teacher Training through Core Pore Yoga and I also graduated from the Chicago School of Massage Therapy with 1000+ hours of education in medical massage therapy and sports massage.
 I do what I do to remind people that they are important.
 I am grateful to be able to watch class after class of students explore their bodies, explore their breath, relax and become more mindful and strong.
 I'm always looking for the yoga in things.
 I believe that yoga really begins once a student has let go of expectations, traditions, habits and distractions and let themselves to be wholly present in their bodies, free to create their own yoga based on doing what feels good.